Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 8. Transportation: Always check if your hotel is near a metro station – taxi traffic is fine, but it makes the trip just a bit easier.

-9. Money: Shanghai is almost a cashless city, but it is still smart to carry some with you for a taxi in case your card isn’t working.
+9. Money: Shanghai is almost cashless, but it is still smart to carry some with you for a taxi if your card isn’t working.
 Everything is paid by either WeChat or Alipay, and luckily, you can now connect your credit card to Alipay.

 Airbnb & Guesthouses

-There are more options to stay in Shanghai besides hotels, but the main thing you should know is this: When renting an Airbnb or something similar, you HAVE to register at the nearest police station within 24 hours after arriving.
+There are more options for staying in Shanghai than just hotels, but the main thing you should know is this: When renting an Airbnb or something similar, you HAVE to register at the nearest police station within 24 hours of arriving.
 When staying at a hotel, you don’t need to register (they do that for you).
 Please keep this in mind!

 It sounds a bit scary, but I assure you it is not; the police are super friendly (I’ve had countless interactions).
 Just go there, and they will help you, or the host of the Airbnb will help you.